 There are many Chinese traditions around the Chinese New Year festival.
 Here are some of the traditions.

-- Watching Lion and Dragon Dances are common throughout the Chinese New Year and a big part of the traditional ceremonies.
+- Watching Lion and Dragon Dances is common throughout the Chinese New Year and is a big part of the traditional ceremonies.

 - The color red is considered lucky and homes are often decorated with red lanterns, and red decorations, as well as many of the clothes worn throughout the most important holiday.